 Very rare complications of amoxicillin-clavulanate use include prolonged prothrombin time, vasculitis, thrombocytopenia, cholestatic jaundice, elevated serum alkaline phosphatase, hepatitis, and hepatotoxicity.

 Caution is warranted when treating patients on hemodialysis or with severe renal impairment with creatinine clearance less than 30 mL/minute.
-As this antibiotic is primarily excreted by the kidneys, individuals with renal disease will need dose adjustments and closer monitoring.
+As this antibiotic primarily gets renally excreted, individuals with renal disease will need dose adjustments and closer monitoring.

-There are no guidelines for dosing in hepatic impairment, but extreme caution should be exercised when considering use in this population.
-This medication is absolutely contraindicated in any patient with a prior history of amoxicillin or clavulanic acid-induced hepatic dysfunction.
+There are no guidelines for dosing in hepatic impairment, but extreme caution is necessary when considering use in this population.
+This medication is contraindicated in any patient with a prior history of amoxicillin or clavulanic acid-induced hepatic dysfunction.

-Lastly, use in patients with previous hypersensitivity reactions to amoxicillin, clavulanic acid, or other beta-lactam antibiotics is contraindicated.
+Lastly, use in patients with previous hypersensitivity reactions to amoxicillin, clavulanic acid, or other beta-lactam antibiotics is also contraindicated.
 As amoxicillin is a penicillin derivative, there is a high likelihood of crossover hypersensitivity in patients with a documented penicillin allergy.
-In this population, alternative antibiotic options should be entertained.
+In this population, clinicians should consider alternative antibiotic options.

-Patients taking amoxicillin-clavulanate should be monitored at the beginning of therapy for signs of hypersensitivity and throughout the course for signs of secondary infection, such as C. difficile colitis or candidiasis.
-Prolonged therapy, or use greater than 10-14 days, will also require intermittent monitoring of hepatic, renal, and hematologic function.
+Patients taking amoxicillin-clavulanate require monitoring at the beginning of therapy for signs of hypersensitivity and throughout the course for signs of secondary infection, such as C. difficile colitis or candidiasis.
+Prolonged therapy, or use greater than 10 to 14 days, will also require intermittent monitoring of hepatic, renal, and hematologic function.
 Patients with hepatic impairment should receive regular monitoring of liver enzymes up to several weeks after discontinuation of the antibiotic.

 All drug-related reactions, including drug-induced hepatic injury, pose a real threat to society and have the potential to lead to significant morbidity or mortality if not appropriately identified and managed.
 Open and effective interprofessional communication is essential among all members of the medical team.
 Proper management begins in the primary care office or emergency department with physicians maintaining broad differentials and a high index of suspicion through clinical gestalt and information gained from a thorough history and physical exam.
 Appropriate investigative tests then need to be ordered and properly interpreted to identify possible drug reactions as the explanation for a patient’s presenting symptoms.
-In the case of drug-induced hepatic injury secondary to antibiotic use, a patient will likely present with liver injury days to weeks after completing a course of antibiotics, and a direct correlation may not be easily made.
+In the case of drug-induced hepatic injury secondary to antibiotic use, a patient will likely present with liver injury days to weeks after completing a course of antibiotics, and a direct correlation may not be straightforward.
 If there is suspicion for drug-induced hepatic injury, identifying and discontinuing the offending agent is the main goal of treatment.
-(Level I) Involvement of a specialist, such as a hepatologist, can be beneficial especially when there is a concern for acute liver failure, chronic liver disease, or the diagnosis remains unclear after the initial evaluation.
+[Level I] The involvement of a specialist, such as a hepatologist, can be beneficial, especially when there is a concern for acute liver failure, chronic liver disease, or the diagnosis remains unclear after the initial evaluation.
 Furthermore, in patients with evidence of liver failure or who are at high risk, early transport to liver transplant facilities can be advantageous.
-(Level I) Other treatment modalities include corticosteroids and N-acetylcysteine, however, the benefits are likely marginal and they should be used in conjunction with a specialist.
-(Level III)
+[Level I] Other treatment modalities include corticosteroids and N-acetylcysteine.
+However, the benefits are likely marginal, and their use should be in conjunction with a specialist.
+[Level III]

 In summary, proactive instead of reactive methods are always more valuable.
-Proper antibiotic stewardship can decrease unnecessary use of antibiotics, and therefore decrease the incidence of drug-related adverse effects as well as limit the rate of antibiotic resistance.
+Proper antibiotic stewardship can decrease unnecessary use of antibiotics, and therefore reduce the incidence of drug-related adverse effects as well as limit the rate of antibiotic resistance.
+This stewardship is but one aspect of amoxicillin-clavulanate management by an interprofessional team.
 Information sharing between emergency medicine and primary care physicians can further help with early identification of suspected adverse reactions as well as improve appropriate antibiotic selection for individuals who must undergo treatment.
-When a serious adverse reaction has occurred, the early involvement of a specialist can limit the severity of disease and increase the chance of a full and uneventful recovery.
+The pharmacist can weigh in by checking dose and duration, providing antibiogram data, and checking for drug interactions that may interfere with therapy.
+Nursing can administer the medication, counsel the patient on proper administration, and monitor for adverse events and therapeutic effectiveness.
+When a severe adverse reaction has occurred, the early involvement of a specialist can limit the severity of disease and increase the chance of a full and uneventful recovery.
+All these exemplify the actions of an interprofessional team approach that improves the odds of optimal patient outcomes [Level V]

 |||Brogden RN,Carmine A,Heel RC,Morley PA,Speight TM,Avery GS, Amoxycillin/clavulanic acid: a review of its antibacterial activity, pharmacokinetics and therapeutic use.
 Drugs.
 1981 Nov; [PubMed PMID: 7037354]|